kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
-  Yes, dropping or ignoring the new field returns the system to it's previous state.
+  Yes, dropping or ignoring the new field returns the system to its previous state.
 Worst case, some PVCs which were trying to use the new field might need to be deleted because they will never have anything happen to them after the feature is disabled.